 - firm tofu vegan option

-Bring a large pot or water to boil.
-Cook noodles according to direction and set aside.
+- Bring a large pot or water to boil.
+Cook noodles according to the directions and set aside.

 Next Sauté Vegetables

 - Add 1 tsp of sesame oil to a hot pan or wok.